janeaneKim/pokeapi-callbacks/README.md

 # pokeapi-callbacks

-Created for JS Callbacks Assignment for TTS.
+Created to practice callbacks for JS Callbacks Assignment for TTS.
 The code uses .then statements to attach callbacks to fetch information from the PokeAPI.

 Basic functionality: